jerrycan619/mStream-themes/README.md

                 |-> public/ --- this is where my themes replaces some files
 </pre>

-Now download the Theme (or everything) from here und unpack it. if you've done this you should have a structure like this:
+Now download the Theme (or everything) from here und unpack it.<br/>
+if you've done this you should have a structure like this:

 <pre>